-The AP US History exam involves reading, writing, and in-depth analysis.
-It's not just about memorizing names and dates; you'll be asked to interpret historical evidence quickly and accurately, recall outside information about the topic, and, on the essay questions, synthesize your ideas into a coherent argument.
-In this guide, I'll give you a rundown of the format and structure of the exam along with a brief content outline, sample questions, and some tips for a great score!
+The AP US History exam involves critical reading, writing, and in-depth analysis.
+It's not just about memorizing names and dates, but rather interpreting historical evidence quickly and accurately, recalling outside information on a topic, and synthesizing your ideas into a coherent argument.

 How Is the AP US History Exam Structured?

 The next AP US History test will be administered on Friday, May 8, 2020, at 8 AM.
 This AP exam is three hours and 15 minutes long and consists of two main sections, each of which is divided into a Part A and a Part B.

 Before we get into the details of each part, here's an overview of the US History test as a whole:

 |1B||Short Answer||3 (for third, choose 1 of 2 prompts)||40 mins||20%|

 |2A||Document-Based Question (DBQ)||1||60 mins (including a 15-min reading period)||25%|

 |2B||Long Essay||1 (choose 1 of 3 prompts)||40 mins||15%|

 Section 1, Part A: Multiple Choice